Balacheran-Opsera/ip2location-io-MCP/README.md

 # Setup

-To use this MCP server with Claude Desktop, just add the following to your `claude_desktop_config.json`:
+To use this MCP server with Claude Desktop, download the repository to your local, and add the following to your `claude_desktop_config.json`:

 ```json
 {